Nikkyolamy/LITA-CAPSTONE-CUSTOMER-DATA/README.md

 # LITA-CAPSTONE-PROJECT
-This is where I documented my  captone project with the Incubator Hub
+This is where I documented my First captone project with the Incubator Hub

 ## Project Title: Customer Data Analysis
 ---